-The ADS131M08 is a eight-channel, simultaneouslysampling, 24-bit, delta-sigma ($\Delta\Sigma$), analog-to-digital converter (ADC) that offers wide dynamic range, low power, and energy-measurement-specific features, making the device an excellent fit for energy metering, power metrology, and circuit breaker applications.
-The ADC inputs can be directly interfaced to a resistordivider network or a power transformer to measure voltage or to a current transformer or a Rogowski coil to measure current.
+The ADS131M03 is a three-channel, simultaneouslysampling, 24-bit, delta-sigma ($\Delta\Sigma$), analog-to-digital converter (ADC) that offers wide dynamic range, low power, and energy-measurement-specific features, making the device an excellent fit for energy metering, power metrology, and circuit breaker applications.
+The ADC inputs can be directly interfaced to a resistordivider network or a power transformer to measure voltage or to a current transformer, shunt, or a Rogowski coil to measure current.

 The individual ADC channels can be independently configured depending on the sensor input.
 A lownoise, programmable gain amplifier (PGA) provides gains ranging from 1 to 128 to amplify low-level signals.
-Additionally, this device integrates channel-tochannel phase calibration and offset and gain calibration registers to help remove signal-chain errors.
+Additionally, this device integrates channelto-channel phase calibration and offset and gain calibration registers to help remove signal-chain errors.